Cirkit Designer Logo

 Introduction

 A solenoid is an electromechanical device that converts electrical energy into linear motion.
 It consists of a coil of wire that generates a magnetic field when an electric current passes through it.
-This magnetic field moves a ferromagnetic plunger or core, enabling the solenoid to perform mechanical tasks.
+This magnetic field moves a ferromagnetic plunger or core, enabling the solenoid to perform mechanical actions.
 Solenoids are widely used in applications requiring controlled linear motion, such as controlling valves, actuating mechanical systems, or locking mechanisms.

 Explore Projects Built with Solenoid